-Disclosure: This experience was provided free of charge, all opinions are my own.
+Disclosure: This experience was provided free of charge; all opinions are my own.

 Tucked away in the small town of Los Alamos on Highway 101, the Victorian Mansion Bed and Breakfast is one of the most enjoyable hotels I have stayed at in a long time.
 I am a huge fan of the unique spots around California, and this hotel is certainly one of those.
 Each of the six rooms are entirely decorated and styled to a specific theme.
-Massive attention to detail is paid to each and every one, with each room having its own specific scent and sounds.
-We stayed in the 50’s suite, but I got a chance to see all of the rooms and I have to say they are all awesome.
+Massive attention to detail is paid to every one, with each room having its own particular scent and sounds.
+We stayed in the 50’s suite, but I got a chance to see all of the rooms, and I have to say they are all awesome.
 Here is all the information on this fun hotel.

 - Book here

 - Rooms: Pirate, Egyptian, French Loft, 50’s Suite, Gypsy, and Roman

 - Location: 326 Bell St, Los Alamos, CA 93440

 - This information was from my visit in 2018

 From Highway 101 North, you will want to take exit 135 towards Los Alamos.
 Continue onto San Antonio Blvd then onto Foxen Lane.
 Foxen Lane becomes Bell Street, and you will see the hotel on the left as you get to the end of downtown.
 You will park and check in behind the hotel.